 Compliance with banking regulations has increased the Group's capital requirements, exposes it to additional costs and liabilities, and may require it to change how it conducts its business, including the reduction of risk and leverage of certain activities, or otherwise have an adverse impact on its business, the products and services it offers and the value of its assets.

-For examples of recent regulations which have impacted and are expected to continue to impact the Group, see "-The Group faces increased capital requirements due to the finalization of the Basel III Framework" below.
-Various aspects of banking regulations are still under debate internationally, including, among other things, proposals to review standardized and internally modelled approaches for capital requirements for credit, market and operational risk (together with a proposed capital floor based on the revised standardized approaches for financial institutions using internal models) as well as proposals to increase a financial institution's ability to absorb losses in a situation where it is deemed no longer viable.
-The Bank is also subject to risks as a result of implementation of the European Banking and Capital Markets Union.
-The Group has entities both within and outside the eurozone.
+For examples of recent regulations which have impacted and are expected to continue to impact the Group, see "The Group faces a possible increase in own funds requirements due to the finalization of the Basel III Framework" below.
 The Group's operations can also be adversely impacted by changes in tax laws applicable to the Group and this could have a material adverse effect on the Group's business, results of operations and financial position.

-Owing to its business volume, the Group is continually a party to various lawsuits and disputes and has an ongoing dialogue with public authorities such as the DFSA.
-In particular, the investigations of events related to the Bank's Estonian branch are being discussed with the DFSA, SØIK and other public authorities, such as the Estonian Financial Supervisory Authority (the "Estonian FSA"), the U.S. Department of Justice (the "DOJ") and the U.S. Securities and Exchange Commission (the "SEC").
-For more information on the investigations and proceedings related to the Bank's Estonian branch, see "-The Group mandated an investigation into AML matters related to the Bank's Estonian branch, which has found a significant volume of transactions that were determined to be suspicious and critical deficiencies in governance and controls as well as certain employees that failed to fulfill certain legal obligations," "-Assessment by the DFSA of the Bank's management and governance in relation to the AML case at its Estonian branch" and "-There are various investigations and proceedings related to the Bank's Estonian branch, which may have a material adverse effect on the Bank" below.
+Owing to its business volume, the Group is continually a party to various lawsuits and disputes and has an ongoing dialogue with public authorities such as the DFSA and the Danish Tax Agency on other matters.
+In particular, the Bank has been involved in dialogue with various authorities and was subject to criminal investigations by the SCU and the U.S. Department of Justice (the "DoJ") and a civil investigation by the U.S. Securities and Exchange Commission (the "SEC") each regarding the terminated non-resident portfolio at the Bank's Estonian branch.
+While the Bank has reached coordinated resolutions to settle the SCU, DoJ and SEC investigations, the Bank remains subject to a criminal investigation by authorities in France.
+The Bank continues to cooperate with all authorities.
+For information on the investigations and proceedings related to the Bank's Estonian branch, see "-The Group mandated an investigation into AML matter related to the Bank's Estonian branch, which has found a significant volume of transactions that were determined to be suspicious and critical deficiencies in governance and controls as well as certain employees that failed to fulfill certain legal obligations," "-Assessment by the DFSA of the Bank's management and governance in relation to the AML case at its

+Estonian branch" and "-The Group has been subject to various investigations, and continues to be subject to an investigation and civil litigation proceedings, in connection with the AML matter related to the Bank's Estonian branch, which could have a material adverse effect on the Bank" below.